Zhenping County, Henan: Traffic

 The Ningxi Railway and G40 Shanghai–Xi'an Expressway run from east to west, while the Jiaozuo–Liuzhou railway and Tai'ao Expressway run from north to south.
 They are more than 30 kilometers east of Nanyang Jiangying Airport, and have basic land and air transportation conditions.
 They have been included in the "half hour economic circle" of the central urban area of Nanyang.

 Economy

 The Henan Kangyuan Softshell Turtle Farm (河南省南阳镇平县康苑鳖业有限公司), located in Zhenping County's Jiasong Town is one of China's largest facilities for raising the Yellow River Turtle (黄河鳖), a variety of the Chinese softshell turtle.
 The farm, which occupies 600 mu (100 acres) of land and water, raises some 6 million of those creatures per year.

-The Zhenping County Government has formulated a series of preferential policies, committed to creating a relaxed environment, expanding Chinese economic reform, greatly improving infrastructure such as transportation, communication and energy, and achieving comprehensive economic development.
+The Zhenping County Government has formulated a series of preferential policies, committed to creating a relaxed environment, expanding the reform and opening up, greatly improving infrastructure such as transportation, communication and energy, and achieving comprehensive economic development.

 On May 9, 2019, after a provincial-level special evaluation and inspection, it met the poverty alleviation standards and officially withdrew from the poverty alleviation county sequence.
 In the same year, the gross domestic product of Zhenping County was 25.693 billion yuan, an increase of 7.1% compared to 2018.